minibolt-guide/minibolt/guide/bonus/bitcoin/electrum-wallet-desktop.md

 * **macOS**: download, verify, install, and run [Tor Browser](https://www.torproject.org/){:target="_blank"}

   * The application must be started manually when you want to connect over Tor
-  * By default, when you have Tor Browser running, Tor proxy is available on port 9150
+  * By default, when you have Tor Browser running, Tor proxy is available on port 9150, use this port instead of `9050` port

 Now we need to specify the Tor address for Electrum Server and the local Tor proxy port in the Electrum Wallet configuration.